Andy4495/TI_Platform_Cores_For_Arduino/README.md

 *This section is provided to document the creation of updated MSP432 board packages that turned out to be unnecessary.*

 At the time I created this repo, the latest Energia-supplied board package for MSP432 that I could find was version 5.29.0.
-That version (and all earlier versions) has an issue that made it incompatible with the Arduino build tools, as documented in this [thread][208] and this unmerged [pull request][61].
+That version (and all earlier versions) has an issue that made it incompatible with the Arduino build tools, as documented in this [thread][208] ([archived version][8]) and this unmerged [pull request][61].
 The issue has to do with accessing a temporary path from within the build scripts.
 The Energia builder makes use of a variable called "build.project_path" which is not available with the arduino-builder.
 However, a global predefined property named "build.source.path" is available for use in [`platform.txt`][6] and defines the path needed for building MSP432 with Arduino.

 In addition, the `ino2cpp` tool version 1.0.6 used during the MSP432 build process makes some assumptions on the availability and location of Java during the build process.
 This can cause issues when building locally with Arduino and when running the [compile-arduino-sketches][20] GitHub action both locally using [nektos/act][63] and on GitHub's servers.